mycrl/turn-rs/README.md

 ## Usage

-> The versions on crates.io and docker may be very outdated.
-It is recommended to compile directly from the github source code.
+> The version on crates.io can be very outdated.
+It is recommended to compile directly from the github source or download the compiled binary from the [release](https://github.com/mycrl/turn-rs/releases).

 ```bash
 cargo install turn-server